-Municipal Courts in New Mexico are the people’s courts, and there are 81 Municipal Courts in the state.
+Municipal Courts in New Mexico are the people’s courts, and there are 81 of these courts in the state.
 They have 83 judges presiding and these are limited jurisdiction courts with no jury trials.
 A judge makes all final decisions.
 These courts handle petty misdemeanors, along with a slew of traffic violations including DWI/DUIs along with municipal ordinance violations.
-This state has automated much of the Municipal Court system to provide efficiency and timeliness to court processing of minor issues.
+This state has automated much of this court system to provide efficiency and timeliness to court processing of minor issues.

 New Mexico’s Probate Courts are also limited jurisdiction courts with a limited scope and area of specialty.
 They do not hold jury trials, but instead, a judge hears and decides all cases in Probate Court.
 There are thirty-three judges who preside over Probate Court in thirty-three counties.
 These courts handle matters of probate, including guardianships, conservatorships, wills, trusts, and estates.
 However, dedicated Probate Courts hear only “uncontested” probate cases.
 Any that include dissension and appeals will go to the higher courts.